Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 ## Design principles

-- Least suprise for the end user
+- Least surprise for the end user
 - "Strict API" - no soft failures:
-  - A call either succeeds according to the provided paramaters or it fails.
+  - A call either succeeds according to the provided parameters or it fails.
 - API is primarily for the dev, secondarily for the end user
   - API should be easy to implement and maintain
-  - It should be high level enough to enable freedom of impementation and should be easy to test
+  - It should be high level enough to enable freedom of implementation and should be easy to test
   - It should be ergonomic for the fronted devs.
   - We'll provide a frontend with good UX for the end users.